 Indiegogo is an overseas worldwide crowdfunding website based in the USA.
 They can make international payments to New Zealand artists via paypal.

-Kickstarter - An international crowdfunding website that is now open to New Zealand projects
+Kickstarter - An international crowdfunding website open to New Zealand projects.

 This department has a range of resources and grant programmes including:

 The Department of Internal Affairs also manages a number of Trusts for example:

 Pacific Development and Conservation Trust which distributes grants to groups and individuals in the South Pacific for a range of development and conservation projects.

 As well as distributing funding under the Creative Communities Scheme, local authorities may also distribute funding for other arts projects.
 Local authority contact details are available in the telephone directory or at Local Government New Zealand's website www.localgovt.co.nz.